Embotic-Wayne/CharityConnect/README.md

 # CharityConnect 🕊️

-A secure crowdfunding backend inspired by GoFundMe — allowing users to create fundraising campaigns, donate, and manage campaigns with admin moderation.
+A secure crowdfunding backend inspired by GoFundMe, allowing users to create fundraising campaigns, donate, and manage campaigns with admin moderation.
 ---

 ## ⚙️ Tech Stack